HDB housing plan and types mortgages available in Singapore

 There are limitations to such projects of course.
 Besides the strict rules, people sometimes wonder, what would happen if youths pour their cash into the business and not into the HDB mortgage?
 For such and other reasons let’s have a quick look at types of mortgages in Singapore to consider if you opt out of the government subsided houses.

 There are two main categories of home interest rates; floating interest rates and fixed interest rates.
 Fixed rates mean the rate remains the same over the duration of the loan term.
 The fixed-rate is higher than variable rates as banks take on the risk of inflation.

 These types of loan plans have a period of up to 5 years to clear.
 Depending on the plan you choose, you will incur a 1% plus rate.
 Payment is made monthly regardless of the interest rate fluctuation.
 Fixed rate mortgage offers predictability and stability especially in a country such as Singapore where the inflation rate is projected early and in most time, constant.

 SOR Pegged Mortgages

 SOR abbreviation stands for Swap Offer Rate.

-To spare you the jargons of the whole meaning, SOR is a UD dollar funding where there is swapping of Singapore dollar funds for US dollar at a specific cost for a certain tenor, usually 1/3/6/12 months.
+To spare you the jargon of the whole meaning, SOR is a UD dollar funding where there is swapping of Singapore dollar funds for the US dollar at a specific cost for a certain tenor, usually 1/3/6/12 months.
 The mortgage benefits from advantages given by the US Federal Reserve at a rate of between 0 and 0.25%.
 The only disadvantage of this type of mortgage is that the funds are in foreign currency and can influence the SOR rate.

 Sibor Pegged Mortgages